What's It Really Like to be homeless or live below the poverty level?

 How Does Mission from Mars Help?

-The goal of Mission From Mars is to create a community of like-minded men and women who feel compelled to help the homeless.
-We are a liaison and partner to the larger organizations and non-profits serving the homeless community.
+The goal of Mission From Mars is to create a community of like-minded men and women who feel compelled to help the homeless and those that live below the poverty level.
 We want you to find a place to serve within our street ministry, when you don’t know where or how.